Wage Calculator

 Key CGT Concepts

-For assets held over 12 months, only half the capital gain is added to your taxable income.
-This effectively halves the tax on long-term investments.
+For assets held over 12 months, only half the capital gain is added to your taxable income — the standard CGT discount under today's law.
+Applies to disposals up to 30 June 2027.

 Marginal Tax Effect

-Capital gains are taxed at your marginal rate, not a flat CGT rate.
+Capital gains are taxed at your marginal rate under both regimes, not a flat CGT rate.
 The tax depends on your total income position after the gain is included.

 Capital Losses

-Losses from asset sales can offset capital gains but not salary income.
+Losses from asset sales can offset capital gains under both regimes but cannot reduce salary income.
 Unused losses carry forward indefinitely to reduce future gains.

 Capital gain breakdown